State of Wisconsin

 Members are able to make one-time payments using a credit or debit card, or EFT from a checking or savings account, through the ACCESS website.

 For recurring EFT payments, members must submit a complete Medicaid Purchase Plan Premium Member/Employer Electronic Funds Transfer form (F-13023).
 To have premiums taken out of a paycheck, the Medicaid Purchase Plan Premium Employer Wage Withholding form (F-13024) must be submitted by an employer.
 Members must submit payments through one of the other methods until they get confirmation that their recurring EFT or wage withholding request has been processed.
+Once enrolled in EFT payments, monthly premium statements will no longer be sent.

 26.5.3.2 Advance Payments